juwai/style-guide/language-php.md

 ## Code Sizes

-**Methods** - Class methods that exceeds to 10 lines **MUST** be broken down into units that are testable.
-Violations of this rule usually indicate that the method is doing too much.
+**Methods** - Class methods that exceed to 10 lines **MUST** be broken down into units that are testable.
+Violations of this rule usually indicates that the method is doing too much.
 Try to reduce the method size by creating helper methods and removing any copy/pasted code.

 **Classes** - Long Class files are indications that the class may be trying to do too much.
 Try to break it down, and reduce the size to something manageable.
 A class with too many methods is probably a good suspect for refactoring, in order to reduce its complexity and find a way to have more fine grained objects.